Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Bad breath or body odour

-If you recognise several of these signs, a gentle Ayurvedic cleanse may help reset your system.
+If a few of these ring true, a gentle Ayurvedic cleanse may help reset the system.

 The Kitchari Cleanse: Ayurveda's Gold Standard

-Kitchari — a simple dish of basmati rice and split mung dal cooked with digestive spices — is considered the ultimate cleansing food in Ayurveda.
-It is:
+Kitchari is a simple dish of basmati rice and split mung dal cooked with digestive spices.
+It's considered the ultimate cleansing food in Ayurveda.
+Here's why:

-- Easy to digest — giving Agni a chance to rest and strengthen
+- Easy to digest.
+Gives Agni a chance to rest and strengthen

-- Warm and grounding — unlike cold juice cleanses that may weaken digestion
+- Warm and grounding.
+Unlike cold juice cleanses that weaken digestion

 Basic Kitchari Recipe